gdotgordon/site_word_freq/README.md

 # site_word_freq
-Crawls a web site and returns the most commonly occurring words longer than a specified length.
+Crawls a web site and returns the most commonly occurring words within a specified length range.

 External dependencies: The *"golang.org/x/net/html"* HTML parser package is required to build.

-This program finds the most frequently occurring words of a specified minimum length for a given site.
+This program finds the most frequently occurring words of a specified minimum length, and optionally a maximum length, for a given site.
 It is essentially a web crawler that makes its best effort to stay within the hostname of the original site.
 On a given page, it both scans for text, for which it builds a frequency histogram, plus it extracts the "href" links for further processing.
-At the end, the accumulated word count results for all sites is sorted, with the most frequent ones displayed.
+At the end, the accumulated word count results for all pages visited is sorted, with the most frequent ones displayed.

 Usage: `crawl <web site> [-pprof_port <port num>] [more config options]`